openKolibri/halo-90/readme.md

 The schematic is the primary source of truth for the project.
 The layout is generated programmatically using a custom JavaScript engine (`pcb/halo.js`).
 This script mathematically calculates the LED positions and generates **elegant, curved trace fan-outs** from the high-density MCU pads to the circular LED ring, achieving a "wow factor" through algorithmic design that would be difficult to route by hand.
 The code is available [here][nodeHaloBuilding].

 #### LEDs
-There are 90 LEDs that make up the ring, All are regular `0402` red diodes.
-All the cathodes (K/-) face towards the center of the board, and are placed at `4°` intervals.
-The LEDS are charlieplexed with ten lines providing individual control.
+There are 156 LEDs that make up the ring.
+All are `0201` red diodes.
+All the cathodes (K/-) face towards the center of the board, and are placed at `2.307°` intervals.
+The LEDs are charlieplexed with thirteen lines providing individual control.
 They are run at as high of a current as the battery's internal resistance and GPIO max current allows, so no resistors are used.
 The red LEDs, with their `2.0 V` - `2.6 V` forward voltage, permits maximizing battery usage
 We are using [BL-HUB37A-AV-TRB], because it is low cost and has high availability across multiple vendors in China, but any `0402` LED with a V<sub>f</sub> below `2.7 V`, should yield an equivalent battery life.

 ![IMG-BL-HUB37A-AV-TRB]

 #### Microcontroller
 *STMicroelectonics's* [STM8L151G4] acts as the main controller for the earring.
 The low power microcontroller has a wide range of peripherals, a long expected production life, and low cost and availability in high quantities.
-Running at its max speed of `16 MHz` is able to easily charliplex the 90 Leds at over `1 kHz`.
+Running at its max speed of `16 MHz` is able to easily charliplex the 156 LEDs at over `1 kHz`.
 The `12b ADC` is used to readout the microphone and has plenty of flash (up to `32k`) to store an assortment of light patterns or complex processed designs.

 ![IMG-STM8L15xxx]